Homemade-Disaster/ioBroker.netatmo-energy/README.md

 		- apply temperature immediately ... send API request after changing "SetTemp" object
 		- read API states immediately ... send API homestatus request after changing fields in API
 		- Refresh states every x seconds ... permanent refresh of the API data.
 (0 = no permanent refresh)
+  - As an option you can activate the notification assistant.
+Therefore you have to activate the option "Enable / disable notifications" in the "Logon information" menu and do the setup for the notification service in the menu "notifications".
+You can get informations, warnings and errors.

 		<img src="https://raw.githubusercontent.com/Homemade-Disaster/ioBroker.netatmo-energy/master/docs/img/settings_login_en.png" alt="settingsLogin" width="70%"/>